MusabChishti/neocortexapi/source/Documentation (Implement the Spatial Pooler SDR Reconstruction)/README_CodeX.md

 1)Clone this repository to your local machine.

 2)Ensure you have the necessary dependencies installed, including:
 Daenet.ImageBinarizerLib
 LearningFoundation
 NeoCortex

 3)Open the solution in your preferred C# IDE.

 4)Build the solution to ensure all dependencies are resolved.

-5)Before running the experiment, make sure to check for the input image path and specify the output folder where the generated images will be saved.
+5)Before running the experiment while working with image, make sure to check for the input image path and specify the output folder where the reconstructed images will be saved.

 	Input Image Path: Ensure that the path to the input image is correctly specified in the code.
 This is typically set in the BinarImage().
 	Output Folder: Specify the path to the folder where the generated images will be saved.This is typically set in the BinarImage().